alukovenko/Dendy_Joystick_USB/README.md

 7. **To assemble** I had to make a few adjustments inside the original cover, but kept the looks:

 ![Assembled Joystick](img/final_result.png)

-## TODO

-Currently using VID/PID from pid.codes for test device, get real PID/VID